 The Organization submitted their forgiveness application in November 2021, and on December 1, 2021, U.S. Bank informed the Organization that all principal and interest was forgiven in full for the second PPP loan.

-The Organization has recorded the forgiven SBA PPP loans as revenue on the statements of activities for the years ended June 30, 2022 and 2021, \$31,545 and \$28,696, respectively.
+The Organization has recorded the forgiven SBA PPP loans as revenue on the statements of activities for the year ended June 30, 2022.